 - Contact information for faculty applicant, co-applicant(s), department chair/director, school/college dean and fiscal manager

 - Indicate if the project has been funded in the past and if the faculty applicant has received other CU Boulder Outreach Award funding in the past.
 Proposals for new projects from first-time applicants will be reviewed separately from continuing projects and repeat awardees.

 - Demonstrated need: Explain the need for the proposed project, including the problem(s) or issue(s) it may seek to address.
-Note if the project is responding to a direct request and how it incorporates inclusive, diverse and equitable programming.
+Note if the project is responding to a direct request from external constituents.
 (250 words maximum)

 - Project goals and objectives: Provide an overview of clearly defined goals and objectives.
 (250 words maximum)